FastFLUX: Pruning FLUX with Block-wise Replacement and Sandwich Training: Experiments

 \textbf{Impact of Sandwich Training}.
 We evaluate the effectiveness of the proposed ST strategy by comparing it with a variant that only applies the initialization described in Section~\ref{BRLL}, without any further fine-tuning.
 As shown in Table\ref{Effic:sandwich}, removing ST leads to a notable drop in HPS v2 score from 28.58 to 27.99, resulting in a 0.59 degradation.
 This demonstrates that solely relying on the initial linear approximation is insufficient to fully preserve generative quality.
 By allowing neighboring blocks with linear replacements to participate in the training process through LoRA modules, the ST strategy introduces localized supervision that helps compensate for performance loss caused by structural pruning.
 These results confirm that ST is both effective and essential for maintaining model quality under architectural modifications.

 \textbf{Number of layers in Sandwich Block}.
 In FastFLUX, Sandwich Training applies LoRA modules to adjacent blocks around the replaced linear layer to provide localized supervision.
 We investigate how the number of surrounding layers involved in ST affects model performance.
-Specifically, using 1 layer means no LoRA is applied.
-A 3-layer configuration includes LoRA on $\mathbf{B}_{i-1}$ and $\mathbf{B}_{i+1}$, while a 5-layer setting extends this to $\mathbf{B}_{i-2}$, $\mathbf{B}_{i-1}$, $\mathbf{B}_{i+1}$, and $\mathbf{B}_{i+2}$.
-As shown in Figure~\ref{Lora sandwich layers}, moving from 1 to 3 layers yields a substantial improvement in HPS v2 score by 0.59, demonstrating the benefit of local supervision from adjacent blocks.
-However, increasing from 3 to 5 layers results in only a marginal gain 0.03, while introducing a 25\% increase in trainable parameters.
-This diminishing return, coupled with increased computational cost, makes the 3-layer configuration a favorable trade-off between performance and efficiency.
+Specifically, a setting of 0 layers corresponds to applying no LoRA modules.
+A 2-layer configuration includes LoRA on $\mathbf{B}_{i-1}$ and $\mathbf{B}_{i+1}$, while a 4-layer setting extends this to $\mathbf{B}_{i-2}$, $\mathbf{B}_{i-1}$, $\mathbf{B}_{i+1}$, and $\mathbf{B}_{i+2}$.
+As shown in Figure~\ref{Lora sandwich layers}(b), moving from 0 to 2 layers yields a substantial improvement in HPS v2 score by 0.60, demonstrating the benefit of local supervision from adjacent blocks.
+However, increasing from 2 to 4 layers results in only a marginal gain 0.03, while introducing a 25\% increase in trainable parameters.
+This diminishing return, coupled with increased computational cost, makes the 2-layer configuration a favorable trade-off between performance and efficiency.

 \textbf{Impact of the Order of Blocks to be Pruned}.
 A key design in FastFLUX is to prioritize pruning blocks with lower estimated importance, thereby minimizing performance degradation.
 To assess the impact of pruning order, we compare our importance-guided strategy with two sequential baselines: Start2End and End2Start.
 The former prunes blocks following the data flow direction (from shallow to deep), while the latter does so in the reverse direction.
 As shown in Table~\ref{Effic:train in importance}, the importance-based strategy achieves the best HPS v2 score of 28.58, outperforming End2Start and Start2End by 0.43 and 3.95 points, respectively.
 These results demonstrate that the choice of pruning order significantly influences model performance.
 We hypothesize that pruning in a Start2End fashion may remove low-level blocks that are critical for extracting foundational visual features.
 In contrast, End2Start pruning disrupts high-level semantics and weakens the gradient signals needed to update shallow layers effectively.
 FastFLUX avoids these pitfalls by selecting blocks based on calculated importance scores rather than depth.
 This fine-grained, contribution-aware strategy enables a better balance between compression and generative quality.